ebranlard/vim-matlab-behave/README.markdown

 Functionalities
 ----------------

 Below is a list of functionalities.
-Default mappings are written within parenthesis (see section "Mapping" below for more), and the vim-function are written within brackets.
+Default mappings are written within parenthesis (Mappings are activated by default.
+See section "Mapping" below for more), and the vim-function are written within brackets.
 Reproducing some matlab editor commands:
 - "Run current cell" (,k) [MatRunCell]
 - "Run current cell and go back to editor" (,o) [MatRunCellAdvanced]